-Intensive outpatient programs offer those with addiction the option to continue most normal daily activities while also working on sober living.
+Intensive Outpatient Programs (IOPs) offer those with addiction the option to continue most normal daily activities while also working on sober living.
 By combining several treatment options and offering program members the option to continue working, IOP is often the only way to help people make long-term changes.

 What Is Outpatient Addiction Treatment?